AlexanderCruciata/Bus-Ticket-System/README.md

-# Busify-Ticket Booking System 🚌
+# Bus-Ticket Booking System for students 🚌

 A centralised bus ticket booking system that will allow the students to book tickets in advance through an online website, saving time and effort.
 Students will no longer need to physically stand in long queues to purchase tickets.